bclover/real-world-functional-programming-book/gitbook/part9/log_purity.md

 ## Minimum Logging Side Effects

 How do you use those logger instances, though?
 In most dynamic languages, you can use those as closures or globals and even the Clojure developers consider that acceptable.
 However, you've seen the side effects loggers can have: infrastructure changes, broken log/monitoring systems, file writing and sockets, oh my.
+I deployed our API code in prod with Pino's `prettyPrint` set to true, and it basically made the logs in ELK impossible to read.
+This meant if we had a production issue, I'd have no idea why by using the logs and would have to look elsewhere.
+Huge deal.

 If you follow the Kent Beck model of TDD, you're probably also fine with these side effects being triggered in your unit tests instead of stubbing/mocking them.
 If, on the other hand you're still exploring an API's implementation details, learning, or tracking down a strange bug in your audit system, bringing as much purity to your logging layer can really put a capstone on the purity of your code base.